-Terrorism is an ever-increasing threat to major American cities, and more and more police and sheriff’s’ departments are making bomb disposal and neutralization robots important parts of their arsenals.
+Terrorism is an ever-increasing threat to major American cities, and more police and sheriff’s’ departments are making bomb-disposal-and-neutralization robots important parts of their arsenals.
 Being near the Mexican border, (and thus a potential target for terrorists who might cross over into Texas,) the Dallas Police Department purchased three such robots from Northrup Grumman at a cost of $200,000 each.

-Northrup Grumman designed the Remotec Andros robot (shown in the image above) to assist police departments and security forces in deactivating bombs of various types without putting humans at risk or in danger.
+Northrup Grumman designed the Remotec Andros robot (shown in the image above) to assist police departments and security forces in deactivating bombs of various types without putting lives at risk.
 I doubt very seriously, though, that the company ever imagined that their life-saving invention would be used to kill intentionally – at least not here in America.
 However, that’s exactly what happened when the Dallas P.D. used one if its Remotec Andros robots to carry and detonate an explosive device that killed Micah Xavier Johnson, the sniper responsible for shooting and killing five Dallas P.D. officers and injuring seven more on July 7.

 Live Saving Robot Used to Kill Suspect

-While the Dallas Police Department is almost surely the first law enforcement agency to use a robot to kill a suspect on American soil, the U.S. military has been using the tactic for quite a while now.
-The military has frequently used (and quite often I might add) drones and other semi-autonomous devices and robots to take out dangerous combatants and terrorists in far-off locations like Afghanistan, Somalia and Yemen.
-The fact that the United States is not at war with these countries does not stop our military from using drones and robots kill these people no matter where they hide.
+While the Dallas Police Department is probably the first law enforcement agency to use a robot to kill a suspect on American soil, the U.S. military has been using the tactic for quite some time now.
+The military has often used drones and other semi-autonomous devices and robots to take out dangerous combatants and terrorists in far-off locations like Afghanistan, Somalia and Yemen.
+The fact that the United States is not at war with these countries does not stop our military from using drones and robots to kill these people no matter where they hide.